ali1234/pymtpd/README.md

     pip3 install functionfs
     pip3 install construct

-Note: functionfs does not support py3 yet, clone this repo:

-    git clone -b py3compat git://github.com/ali1234/python-functionfs

-and run this in the root of the repo:

-    pip3 install .

 3. As root, run ./pymtpd

 It configures all the configfs stuff and mounts the functionfs.